Football

 The USA's success at home depends on a defensive midfielder, not their star attacker.
 Here's the tactical case for why Tyler Adams is critical.

-Hungary went unbeaten for 42 straight matches but lost the 1954 World Cup final.
-Why the Mighty Magyars remain the greatest team to never win it.
+Hungary beat England 6-3 at Wembley and 7-1 in Budapest, then lost the 1954 final 3-2.
+Why the Mighty Magyars remain the greatest team never to win it.

-What Football Looks Like After Messi and Ronaldo
+Football After Messi and Ronaldo: Who Replaced Them?

 What Is the Half-Space in Football?
 Why Occupying It Became a Trap